Union Hotel (Flemington, New Jersey): 2008 closure

 In July 2008, managing partner John Blanos announced that the Union Hotel Restaurant would sell its liquor license but remain open.
 However, in August he announced that the restaurant would close, and that the liquor license would be sold to Bensi, an Italian chain restaurant soon to open elsewhere in Flemington.
 At a special Flemington Borough Council meeting in September 2008, the transfer of the liquor license was rejected, but Blanos nonetheless stated that the restaurant would close immediately and that he was negotiating with a potential buyer.
 Blanos said that the Union Hotel had been steadily losing money since he and his partners bought it in 1999.

 Redevelopment

 In November 2012, the Flemington Borough Council selected Flemington Union Hotel LLC to revive and restore the once prominent Union Hotel on historic Main Street.
-Flemington Union Hotel LLC's principals Matt McPherson and Liam Burns envision to revive the Union Hotel as a 50- to 55-room hotel that would expand into the building next door at 78 Main St. The plan calls for adding a ballroom on the back and establishing an elegant steakhouse and a casual pub on the ground floor.
-A special legislative bill is proposed to allow for a liquor license.
+Flemington Union Hotel LLC's principals Matt McPherson and Liam Burns envisioned to revive the Union Hotel as a 50 to 55-room hotel that would expand into the building next door at 78 Main St. The plan called for adding a ballroom on the back and establishing a steakhouse and a pub on the ground floor.
+In June 2015, they were found to be in default of the redevelopment agreement and removed as developers.

-In February 2016 it was announced that the Union Hotel would be demolished and replaced with a new building on the site.
-This caused much controversy in and around Flemington, and despite this controversy, the Flemington council approved the plans.
+In February 2016, Flemington Borough Council selected Jack Cust as the new developer.
+His plans included demolishing the Union Hotel and replacing it with a new hotel, restaurants, retail space, underground parking, and a college.
+This caused much controversy in and around Flemington.
+In March, Flemington Borough council approved the plans.

+In September 2016, The Friends of Historic Flemington, a local group opposed to the redevelopment, filed two lawsuits against Flemington Borough.
+One alleging that the process to designate the hotel as an area in need of redevelopment was not properly followed and that the Borough failed to follow New Jersey's Open Public Meetings Act.
+The other alleging that the Borough failed to properly respond to requests for documents under New Jersey's Open Public Records Act.

+In March and April 2017, the Friends of Historic Flemington filed two additional lawsuits against the town.